Waverley By-Laws

 The Rules of Tennis issued with the Approval of Tennis Australia shall apply to all matches except as hereinafter modified.

-All sets shall be first to six games, excepting that in all Senior play and Junior Singles/Doubles Sections a 12 point tiebreaker shall be played at six all.
+All sets will be first to six games, excepting that in all Senior play and Junior Singles/Doubles Sections a 12-point tiebreaker will be played at six all.

-Note variations in paras (a) and (b) below for the Mixed and Mens Rubbers formats, and in para (e) below for the Junior President's Cup.
+Note variations in paragraphs (a) Open Rubbers formats, and in paragraph (d) below for the Junior President’s Cup.

 Team Composition: